HolubVisionAI/HolubVisionAI/README.md

+# HolubVisionAI

-# 👋 Hi, I’m Ihor Holub
+👋 Hi, I’m Ihor Holub
-### Experienced Computer Vision & AI Developer | Deep Learning & ML Specialist
+**Computer Vision & AI Developer | Deep Learning & ML Specialist**
-🇺🇦 A Computer Vision Engineer from Ukraine who bridges the gap between AI theory and real-world impact.
+🇺🇦 From Ukraine, building robust AI systems that work beyond the lab.

 ---

-## 🧠 My Specialty: Solving the “Last-Mile” Problems
+## 🧠 My Focus: Real-World AI That Delivers

-I build vision systems that thrive in messy, unpredictable environments.
-Here are a few highlights:

-- 🚁 **Drone Traffic Monitoring** – Built for a Dubai smart-city project, reduced false alarms by 65% even in sandstorms.
-- 🧠 **MRI Model Compression** – Optimized a U.S. healthcare model to run on Raspberry Pi, slashing cloud costs by 40%.
-- 🛒 **Retail Inventory Tracker** – Developed a YOLOv8 system that cut manual checks by 25 hours/month for a German client.
+I specialize in solving the “last-mile” problems in AI—where theory meets chaos.
+Whether it's dusty drones or edge devices in hospitals, I make vision work where it's needed most.

 ---

-## 🤝 Why Clients Work With Me

-- 🔧 **I fix what others can’t:**
-  *“Ihor took our prototype that worked perfectly in the lab and made it functional in rain, low light, and crowds.”*

-- 🗣️ **No jargon, just clarity:**
-  Weekly updates via Slack/Loom, always in plain English.
-Happy to deep dive—over coffee or kompot.

-- ⚖️ **Ethics-first AI:**
-  Audited a facial recognition system and removed 12% bias against darker skin tones before deployment.
+## 🛠️ Project Highlights

+- 🚁 **Drone Traffic Monitoring**
+  Built for a smart-city initiative in Dubai.
+Reduced false alarms by **65%**, even in low-visibility sandstorms.

+- 🧠 **MRI Model Compression**
+  Helped a U.S. healthcare team run deep models on Raspberry Pi—cutting cloud costs by **40%**.

+- 🛒 **Retail Inventory Tracker**
+  Developed a YOLOv8 solution that saved **25+ manual hours/month** for a German retail client.

 ---

-## 🚀 Technical Edge & Trends I Leverage

-- 🎨 **Generative AI** – Used Stable Diffusion to augment training data for a PCB inspection project (+18% accuracy).
-- 🧾 **Prompt Engineering** – Crafted text-to-image prompts to align DALL·E outputs with branding.
-- 🔁 **MLOps** – CI/CD pipelines with AWS SageMaker reduced model downtime by 70%.
+## 🤝 Why Teams Work With Me

+- 🔧 **I fix what others can’t**
+  _“Ihor took our prototype that worked perfectly in the lab and made it functional in rain, low light, and crowds.”_

+- 🗣️ **Clear communication, no jargon**
+  Weekly updates with visual walkthroughs and real results.
+Always transparent and aligned with goals.

+- ⚖️ **Ethics-first AI**
+  Audited a facial recognition system and mitigated **12% demographic bias** before deployment.

 ---

-## 🛠️ Tools & Technologies I Trust
+## 🚀 Tools & Tech I Work With

-- **Languages:** Python, C++
+- **Languages**: Python, C++
-- **Frameworks:** PyTorch, TensorFlow, OpenCV
+- **Frameworks**: PyTorch, TensorFlow, OpenCV
-- **Cloud/DevOps:** AWS, GCP, Azure, Docker, MLflow, ONNX
+- **DevOps/MLOps**: AWS, GCP, Azure, Docker, MLflow, ONNX
-- **Edge AI & Others:** NVIDIA Jetson, Stable Diffusion, LangChain
+- **Edge AI / Other**: NVIDIA Jetson, Stable Diffusion, LangChain

 ---

-## 📬 Let’s Connect!

-Want to turn your “impossible” vision problem into a working product?
-Reach out today and let's make it happen!
+## 💡 Innovations

+- 🎨 Used **Stable Diffusion** for training data augmentation in PCB defect detection (**+18% accuracy**).
+- 🧾 Applied **prompt engineering** to align DALL·E outputs with brand identity for a client’s AI art generator.
+- 🔁 Built MLOps pipelines with AWS SageMaker, reducing model downtime by **70%**.

+---

+## 📂 How to Use This Repository

+This repo contains a curated set of my production-ready vision and AI components.
+Each module is:
+- Documented
+- Tested
+- Optimized for edge or cloud deployment

+Feel free to explore the code, architectures, and annotated examples.

+---

+## 📌 Interested in Collaborating?

+If you're tackling a complex computer vision challenge and need someone who can:
+- Bridge research and deployment
+- Optimize models for production
+- Communicate clearly and deliver fast

+...then this portfolio will give you a solid idea of how I work.

+> _Note: This portfolio is intended for demonstration purposes only and follows all freelance platform policies._